-All 4-H Youth enrolled in a livestock project area or animal science project will be required to complete this online course one time in order to stay enrolled in a livestock project area.
+All 4-H Youth enrolled in a livestock project area will be required to complete this online course one time in order to stay enrolled in a livestock project area.

-Species: Cat, Dog, Horse/Pony, Poultry, and Rabbits Certification:
+Species: Cat, Dog, Horse/Pony, Poultry, and Rabbits

+Certification:

-It will be required for the 2024 County 4-H Shows and the Illinois State Fair Junior Show that any new youth enrolled in one of the livestock project areas (listed above) complete the Quality Assurance and Ethics Certification.
+It will be required for the 2025 County 4-H Shows and the Illinois State Fair Junior Show that any new youth enrolled in one of the livestock project areas (listed above) complete the Quality Assurance and Ethics Certification.